cloudera/hue/docs/admin-manual/manual.md

 software components.

+## Starting Hue from the Tarball

+After your cluster is running with the plugins enabled, you can start Hue on your Hue Server by running:

+    build/env/bin/supervisor

+This will start several subprocesses, corresponding to the different Hue components.
+Your Hue installation is now running.

+# Configuration

+## Reference Architecture
+3 Hues and 1 Load Balancer
+Databases: MySQL InnoDB, PostgreSQL, Oracle
+LDAP
+Monitoring
+Impala HA
+HiveServer2 HA
+Downloads

+## Quick Start Wizard

+The Quick Start wizard allows you to perform the following Hue setup operations by clicking the tab of each step or sequentially by clicking Next in each screen:

+1.  **Check Configuration** validates your Hue configuration.
+It will note any potential misconfiguration and provide hints as to how to fix them.
+You can edit the configuration file described in the next section or use Cloudera Manager, if installed, to manage your changes.
+2.  **Examples** contains links to install examples into the Hive, Impala, MapReduce, Spark, Oozie, Solr Dashboard and Pig Editor applications.
+3.  **Users** contains a link to the User Admin application to create or import users and a checkbox to enable and disable collection of usage information.
+4.  **Go!** - displays the Hue home screen, which contains links to the different categories of applications supported by Hue: Query, Hadoop, and Workflow.

 ## Configuration

+Displays a list of the installed Hue applications and their configuration.
+The location of the folder containing the Hue configuration files is shown at the top of the page.
+Hue configuration settings are in the hue.ini configuration file.

+Click the tabs under **Configuration Sections and Variables** to see the settings configured for each application.
+For information on configuring these settings, see Hue Configuration in the Hue installation manual.

 Hue ships with a default configuration that will work for pseudo-distributed clusters.
 If you are running on a real cluster, you must